Jokoril/COCK-profanity-processor/docs/GETTING_STARTED.md

 ## COCK Lives in Your System Tray

-The **Chat Censor Tool** runs in the background.
+The **Profanity Porcesser Tool** runs in the background.
 Access it from your system tray (bottom-right corner of Windows taskbar).
 <div align="center">
 <img src="https://i.ibb.co/B2sGb7QD/systemtray.png" height="250" alt="hotkey">